-By learning your plants needs and maybe doing some research, you will establish a watering schedule quickly.
+By learning your plant’s needs and maybe doing some research, you will establish a watering schedule quickly.

-Container gardening is a great way to grow some great food from vegetables and herbs, to flowers, fruit, and others.
+Container gardening is a great way to grow some great food from vegetables and herbs to flowers, fruit, and others.
 It is a great way for the beginner to become used to the fundamentals of gardening.

-Whether your container garden is indoors, in a greenhouse, or on your porch or balcony, it will allow you to grow more food for you and your family and allow you to learn a new skill too on your road to reliance.
+Whether your container garden is indoors, in a greenhouse, or on your porch or balcony, it will allow you to grow more food for yourself and your family and allow you to learn a new skill too on your road to reliance.